Extensions

 User Experience

-• Intuitive Interface: Design interfaces that feel native to Frontrow
+• Intuitive Interface: Design interfaces that feel native to Frontro

 • Responsive Design: Ensure your extension works on all device sizes